shokace/fxbViewer---WINDOWS/README.md

 # fxbViewer

-Keyword search for synth found inside fxb files for sylenth1 packs
+.fxb file parser/searcher designed to find specific audio names, returning the sound bank containing desired keyword.

-tired of forgetting where that one synth is, but you remember the name?
+Tired of forgetting where that one synth patch is in Sylenth, but you remember the name?
 Me too, so I made this.
 It's barebones, but it will show you what file has what synth.

 ## Want to improve fxbViewer?